 The Humane Society of the United States also accepts memorial donations online in the form of a Kindred Spirits gift.
 Your friend will receive a memorial card, and the dog’s name will be added to the HSUH Book of Kindred Spirits, located in the organization’s operations center in Maryland.

-5. Plan play dates
+5. Plan play dates with other pets

 You need not spend money to show how much you care about your friend’s loss.
 If the dog left behind a sibling, include the pup in fun activities with your pets.
 Whether you hit the park or simply one of your backyards, both your friend and the grieving sibling will appreciate the gesture.
 Had Sampson not been two states away, Spot, Dolly, and I would have paid our respects in person and provided comfort with a little playtime.

-How do you express sympathy when a friend’s beloved dog dies?
+How do you express sympathy when a friend’s dog dies?
 Please share your experiences and advice in the comments!